 From 2011-2014, a group of experts appointed by national governments met for voluntary policy coordination and to discuss the role of public arts and cultural institutions in the promotion of cultural diversity and intercultural dialogue.

-, published in 2014, highlights good practices and challenges, and includes sixteen recommendations to cultural institutions and policymakers at national and EU levels.
+Its report, published in 2014, highlights good practices and challenges, and includes sixteen recommendations to cultural institutions and policymakers at national and EU levels.

 Creative Europe funding provides scope for activities, within the EU and beyond, that promote openness towards other cultures and the integration of refugees and migrants.

 Intercultural dialogue is on the agenda of the EU’s structured dialogue with civil society.
 Under the Voices of culture programme, discussions are taking place with interested stakeholders, on two relevant themes:

 In light of the unprecedented numbers of refugees and asylum seekers arriving in the EU, national culture ministers agreed in November 2015, to create a policy coordination working group on intercultural dialogue with a special focus on the integration of migrants and refugees in societies through the arts and culture.
 This takes the form of a series of meetings of experts nominated by national governments.